• Skip to primary navigation

 • Line a baking tray with foil.

-Place capsicums on the tray.
+Place peppers/capsicums onto the tray.

 • Roast for approximately 50-60 minutes, turning the peppers every 20 minutes using tongs.